LAST REVIEWED Jan 13 2021 6 MIN READ

 Many states have already implemented state-sponsored retirement savings plans, are working out the details to implement one, or are in very early planning stages.
 Most state plans work like this: employers who decide not to offer a workplace plan must act as middlemen, let their eligible employees know about the state plan, and help employees with opting in or out of the state plan.

 Some states, such as Oregon, include part-time workers in the eligible pool of workers to enroll in the state-sponsored plan.
-Currently there is no guidance on how the rules from the SECURE Act and the state-sponsored plan would interact.
-But one thing is clear: Employers offering a 401(k) plan to all of its employees, including part-time workers, would only have to worry about processing the opting out of their employees from the state-sponsored plan.
+Currently, there is no guidance on how the rules from the SECURE Act and the state-sponsored plan would interact.
+But one thing is clear: Employers offering a 401(k) plan to all of their employees, including part-time workers, would only have to worry about processing the opting out of their employees from the state-sponsored plan.

 Still have questions or want to learn more about how the SECURE Act affects your 401(k)?
 Reach out to Human Interest by clicking here.